Gotland: Climate

 Gotland surrounded by the Baltic Sea showing the high levels of algal bloom in the waters (2019).

 Gotland has a semi-continental variety of a marine climate (Cfb).
 This results in larger seasonal differences than typical of marine climates in spite of it being surrounded by the Baltic Sea for large distances in all directions.
 This is due to strong continental winds travelling over the sea from surrounding great landmasses.

 Seasonal temperature variation is smaller in more isolated places on the island such as Hoburgen or Östergarnsholm, having warmer autumn and winter, but are cooler during spring and summer days.

-Seasonal lag being exceptionally strong in the weather station Östergarnsholm.
+Seasonal lag is exceptionally strong in the weather station Östergarnsholm.
 As an example, December is warmer than March with temperature lows being similar to April.
 August is typically the warmest month, an unusual occurrence in Swedish sites.
-In capital Visby, July and August temperatures tend to be quite even.
+In the capital Visby, July and August temperatures tend to be quite similar.

 Since winters usually remain just above freezing and brackish water remaining liquid longer than freshwater, the sea remains ice-free all year round, except during rare extreme cold waves.
 The last time the whole passage from the mainland to Gotland froze was in 1987 when icebreakers were used to maintain passenger and goods traffic to the island.